coshinen/blog/README.md

 ## Todo
 - [ ] add avatar, bio...
 - [ ] The anatomy of bitcoin v0.12.1 and the latest version source
-  - [ ] The latest version bitcoin rpc command
+  - [x] rpc commands of the latest version bitcoin
-  - [ ] The process of the bitcoind function main
+  - [ ] the process of the bitcoind function main
 - [ ] GC Music Diary longtime plan
   - [ ] translation of all lyrics